popeindustries/lit/packages/lit-html/README.md

   }
 }

-class MyEl extends partialHydrationMixin(MyBaseClass) {
+class MyEl extends lazyHydrationMixin(MyBaseClass) {
   // Called by browser when instance connected connectedCallback() {
     super.connectedCallback(); // `super` here is the mixin class